 (B) The records described or referred to in division (A) of this section are not public records as defined in division (A)(1) of section 149.43 of the Revised Code.
 Any information directly or indirectly identifying the address or telephone number of a claimant, regardless of whether the claimant's claim is active or closed, is not a public record.
 No person shall solicit or obtain any such information from any such employee without first having obtained an authorization therefor as provided in this section.

 (C) Except as otherwise specified in division (D) of this section, information kept by the commission or the bureau pursuant to this section is for the exclusive use and information of the commission and the bureau in the discharge of their official duties, and shall not be open to the public nor be used in any court in any action or proceeding pending therein, unless the commission or the bureau is a party to the action or proceeding.
 The information, however, may be tabulated and published by the commission or the bureau in statistical form for the use and information of other state agencies and the public.

-(D)(1) Except as provided in division (G) of this section, upon receiving a written request made and signed by an individual whose primary occupation is as a journalist, the commission or the bureau shall disclose to the individual the address or addresses and telephone number or numbers of claimants, regardless of whether their claims are active or closed, and the dependents of those claimants.
+(D)(1) Except as provided in division (G) of this section, upon receiving a written request made and signed by an individual whose primary occupation is as a journalist, the commission or the bureau shall disclose to the individual the name or names, address or addresses, and telephone number or numbers of claimants, regardless of whether their claims are active or closed.

-(2) An individual described in division (D)(1) of this section is permitted to request the information described in that division for multiple workers or dependents in one written request.
+(2) An individual described in division (D)(1) of this section is permitted to request the information described in that division for multiple claimants in one written request.

 (3) An individual described in division (D)(1) of this section shall include all of the following in the written request:

 (b) The name and title of the individual's employer;

 (c) A statement that the disclosure of the information sought is in the public interest;